-- 1. Develop a series of local walking / running paths and trails to encourage local residents and visitors to explore the town centre.
-Build on the existing bridges loop, and extend these throughout the town centre, each with their own 'brand' or unique identity (colour, symbol etc.) to guide patrons. - 2.
+- 1. Develop a series of local walking / running paths and trails to encourage local residents and visitors to explore the Town Centre.
+Build on the existing bridges loop, and extend these throughout the Town Centre, each with their own 'brand' or unique identity (colour, symbol etc.) to guide patrons. - 2.
 Deliver public art / mural projects in collaboration with the local community (for example Primary Schools, interest groups).
 These projects should be prioritised on large blank facades, screening to vacant lots, and key areas of activity as identified in Figure 11.
-Theming for the projects should be in line with any the following: - 2.1 The Avon River / water recreation / Avon Descent - 2.2 Local people's stories/profiles - 2.3 Hot air ballooning - 2.4 Northam as a social hub (historical social spots, sporting culture, or tap into local rituals) - 3.
-Develop Gordon Place as a focal community point. - 3.1 Provide cobblestone (or other relevant treatement) to Gordon Place - 3.2 Install removable barriers to allow flexibility in access between a shared space and pedestrian only space - 3.3 Provide interesting lighting
+Theming for the projects should be in line with any the following: - 2.1 The Avon River / water recreation / Avon Descent; - 2.2 Local people's stories/profiles; - 2.3 Hot air ballooning; and - 2.4 Northam as a social hub (historical social spots, sporting culture, or tap into local rituals).